 This time our set of recommended articles and the book of the week are concentrated on the issues of user experience design.

 Classic Landing Page Mistakes You’re Probably Still Making – the article analyzing the stuff that typically needs improvement to make a landing page bring higher conversions.

 Key thought: In general, your landing page should absolutely be as minimal as you can make it because distractions (ie. anything that takes users and leads away from your page goal) will cost your site money.

 Can you Code this UI Concept?
-Vol. 3 – a fresh set of challenging UI design concepts in there CodePen implementation.
+Vol. 3 – a fresh set of challenging UI design concepts in their CodePen implementation.
 We are happy to mention that one of the designs featured in the set belongs to Tubik Studio designers.

 Key thought: UI concepts do get your inspiration running, are great practice and are not always impossible to code!
 Kudos to the talented designers and developers behind them!

-Understanding UX Strategy – a thoughtful article by professional product designer and UX strategist providing basics of strategical thinking applied in user experience design.
+Understanding UX Strategy – a thoughtful article by a professional product designer and UX strategist providing basics of strategical thinking applied in user experience design.

 Key thought: The best-looking design in the world is worthless if you haven’t made an effort to figure out who your users are and what they need.

-Microinteractions in Mobile Banking – practical tips dealing with the importance of correct design of microinteractions in terms of interfaces for e-commerce.
+Microinteractions in Mobile Banking – practical tips dealing with the importance of the correct design of microinteractions in terms of interfaces for e-commerce.

 Key thought: Easy is good.
 This can make an annoying and clumsy app, a great app.
 And this goes from the functionality to the IA.